 The other non-randomized studies reported in the literature are difficult to compare since the agents, doses, dose intervals, and definitions of tolerance vary.
-However, most of the retrospective analyses show tolerance to be induced in up to 60-80% of the cases regardless of the type of agent and dose [72].
-A higher efficacy rate of von Willebrand-containing FVIII products to induce tolerance compared with more highly purified products has been suggested in patients with unfavorable prognosis [73].
-However, additional studies and data are needed to confirm these findings and whether product type including the new EHL products will impact success rate is still not settled.
+However, most of the retrospective analyses show tolerance to be induced in 60-80% of the cases with hemophilia A regardless of the type of agent and dose with slightly lower success rate in patients with hemophilia B [82].
+A higher efficacy rate of von Willebrand-containing FVIII products to induce tolerance compared with more highly purified products has been suggested in patients with unfavorable prognosis, but these findings have not been possible to confirm [83].
+Whether EHL products will impact success rate is still not settled.